saadmk11/django-newsfeed/README.rst

 ========

 * Create monthly, weekly or daily issues with ``draft`` issue support.
-* Create posts for issues with different categories.
+* Create posts with different categories.
 * Archive and display all of the issues in your website.
 * Newsletter e-mail subscription (``ajax`` support) with e-mail verification.
 * Newsletter e-mail unsubscription (``ajax`` support).